davidgiven/cowgol/tools/obpemu/README.md

 The simulator, along with the rest of Cowgol, is 2-clause BSD licensed.
 See COPYING in the root directory for the full text.

+To build: simply compile and link together the two C files.
+It should be standard Posix C.

+To use: invoke it with `obpemu [-d] <imagefile>`. `-d` enters the debugger on startup.
+The image file should be a memory image, starting at 0, with each 18-bit word encoded as three 8-bit bytes, little-endian order.

 David Given
 dg@cowlark.com
 2021-07-03